calebstein1/StardewVariableSeasons/README.md

 - The general store will sell crop seeds for the next season as well as the current season

 Known bugs:
-- Festivals and birthdays in close proximity to the beginning or end of a season may happen twice or not at all depending on the random date of season change
+- Festivals and birthdays in close proximity to the beginning or end of a season are entirely broken if they occur "out of season," fix coming soon
-- The year will increment on the randomly rolled date that Winter changes to Spring, rather than being fixed on Spring 1
+- The year will increment on the randomly rolled date that Winter changes to Spring, rather than being fixed on Spring 1, fix coming soon
 - ??? (please report any you find)